jsapede/ohmigo-ha-pelletstove/README.md

 # Pellet stove settings

+We have to setyp the stove in a state where he will listen to his sensor to ignite / heat / extinct.

-The pellet stove is maintained in **"Programmed Mode"** over an extended range of hours in a day, and with a fixed target temperature (21°C) witch will allow :
+I put the pellet stove in **"Programmed Mode"** over an extended range of hours in a day, and with a fixed target temperature (STT = 21°C) witch will allow :
-- to have a hardware fallback for turning off the heating during the night
+- to have a hardware fallback for extinct during the night
-- to have a temperature fallbac in case of ohmigo defaillance, reverting to the wired sensor
+- to have a target temperature fallback in case of ohmigo defaillance, reverting to the wired sensor
-- to set up a target temperature offset witch will allow to have a control on the real target temperature
+- to set up a target temperature correction witch will allow to have a control on the real target temperature
 - to allow start / stop control using extreme resistor values injected in the sensor

 For example : set a time based schedule from 5:00 to 23:00 with a target (STT) at 21°C + cold hysteresis (SHY) at (-1°C)

 -  at 5:00 the stove will start to listen to the wired sensor
 -  at 23:00 the stove will stop ignition and stop to listen to the wired sensor
 -  between 5:00 and 23:00 when OTS < (STT + SHY) = 20°C, stove will autoignite until reaching OTS >= STT (21°C) and then will autoextinct

+**With this mode, the stove will keep the control on the ignition sequences according to its own hysteresis (SHY), so yu will have to adapt STT and SHY according to your case**

+**It's possible to gat full control of the stove igntion sequence by injecting start / stop orders to the stove.
+Climate thermostat created below will have to be adjusted**

 # Homeassistant